fermat01/Building-Machine-Learning-Pipeline-using-AWS-Glue-S3-EMR-SageMaker-Athena/README.md

 ## Use case and problem statement
-A data engineer at an aeronautics consulting company.
+A data engineer at an aeronautics consulting company need to build data pipeline for data scientist team.
 The company prides itself in being able to efficiently design airfoils for use in planes and sports cars.
 Data scientists in the office need to work with different algorithms and data in different formats.
 While they are good at Machine Learning, they count on data engineer to be able to do ETL jobs and build ML pipelines.

 In this project we will use the modified version of the NASA Airfoil Self Noise dataset.
 The dataset will be used, by dropping the duplicate rows, removing the rows with null values and building an ML pipeline to create a model that will predict the SoundLevel based on all the other columns.
-You will evaluate the model and towards the end you will persist the model.
+In the end the model will be evaluated and persisted into amazon s3 bucket for ready deployment.

 Table of Contents